tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_instance.html.markdown

 * `target_region_info_region` - (Optional, String) Region information of backend services are attached the CLB instance.
 Only supports `OPEN` CLBs.
 * `target_region_info_vpc_id` - (Optional, String) Vpc information of backend services are attached the CLB instance.
 Only supports `OPEN` CLBs.
 * `vip_isp` - (Optional, String, ForceNew) Network operator, only applicable to open CLB.
 Valid values are `CMCC`(China Mobile), `CTCC`(Telecom), `CUCC`(China Unicom) and `BGP`.
 If this ISP is specified, network billing method can only use the bandwidth package billing (BANDWIDTH_PACKAGE).
+* `vip` - (Optional, String, ForceNew) Applies for CLB instances for a specified VIP, only applicable to open CLB.
 * `vpc_id` - (Optional, String, ForceNew) VPC ID of the CLB.
 * `zone_id` - (Optional, String) Available zone id, only applicable to open CLB.